- Homosexuality

 Blood donations by MSMs in Kentucky is legal.

-All restrictions on conversion therapy including executive orders and ordinances have been banned until January 1, 2028.
+All restrictions on conversion therapy under executive action has been banned until January 1, 2028.